What untapped skills do you need to work in music-tech?

 We left our old town apartment with one goal; to check out the portside statue and square of Lisbon’s Praca do Comercio before the hordes of summer tourists arrived.

-Ticking that sight with a photograph we headed for breakfast to map out the rest of the day exploring Portugese landmarks and monuments.
+Ticking off that sight with a photograph we headed for breakfast to sit and map the rest of the day exploring Portugese landmarks and monuments.

 But a brief stop at a pharmacy to buy strapping tape for a foot injury forked a day of tourism into an exceptional travel experience.

 You’d think sailing the Greek Islands would be nothing but picturesque and peacefulness.